gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-In this example we are adding a 'description' element for the generated POM.
+In this example we are adding a ‘`description`’ element for the generated POM.
 With this hook, you can modify any aspect of the POM.
 For example, you could replace the version range for a dependency with the actual version used to produce the build.
 This allows the POM file to describe how the module should be consumed, rather than be a description of how the module was built.